Home

 Regression testing is indispensable in especially software upgrades and new code additions.

 Regression testing done consistently can improve the overall quality of service and exceed user expectations.
 If you start regression testing, don’t blindly pick a random tester and get started.
-The best starting point for Quality Assurance can be determined by analysing your team.
+The best starting point for Quality Assurance can be determined by analyzing your team.

 At UTOR, our experts leverage holistic solutions in sussing out crucial things that may be missed out during the development cycle of your software.
 We work up-close and personal with our clients to cover and solve problems like: Is the software reliable?
 Is it scalable?
-Is it relevant to your business requirements ?
+Is it relevant to your business requirements?
 Does it meet and exceed the users’ demands?

 Check more related blog posts: